Lord Michael Fitzalan-Howard

-Major General Lord Michael Fitzalan-Howard, GCVO, CB, CBE, MC, DL (22 October 1916 – 2 November 2007) was a senior officer in the British Army.
-He later served as Marshal of the Diplomatic Corps in the British Royal Household for ten years until 1982, and Gold Stick-in-Waiting and Colonel of the Life Guards for 20 years, finally retiring in 1999.
+Major-General Lord Michael Fitzalan-Howard, GCVO, CB, CBE, MC, DL (22 October 1916 – 2 November 2007), styled The Honourable Michael Fitzalan-Howard until 1975, was a senior officer in the British Army and a member of the Howard family.
+He was awarded the Military Cross for his service in Operation Bluecoat in the Second World War.

+He served as Marshal of the Diplomatic Corps in the British Royal Household from 1972–81, and Gold Stick-in-Waiting and Colonel of The Life Guards from 1979 until his retirement in 1999.

-Early life
+Early life and education

-Fitzalan-Howard was the second son of Bernard Fitzalan-Howard, 3rd Baron Howard of Glossop and Mona Fitzalan-Howard, 11th Baroness Beaumont.
-He was 15 months younger than the eldest sibling, Miles, 17th Duke of Norfolk.
-He had two other brothers and four sisters, all with first names beginning with the letter "M".
+Fitzalan-Howard was born at 5 Eaton Gate, Belgravia, the second son of Bernard Fitzalan-Howard, 3rd Baron Howard of Glossop and Mona Fitzalan-Howard, 11th Baroness Beaumont (née Stapleton), both of whom held baronies in their own right.
+He was 15 months younger than his eldest sibling, Miles (who in 1975 succeeded as 17th Duke of Norfolk).
+He had two other brothers and four sisters, all with first names beginning with the letter M: Martin, Mark, Mariegold, Miriam, Miranda, and Mirabel.
 He grew up at his mother's family seat, Carlton Towers in North Yorkshire.

-Fitzalan-Howard and his elder brother, Miles, followed parallel courses in their education and career.
+Michael and Miles followed parallel courses in their education and career.
 Both were educated at Ampleforth College, before Oxford and Cambridge – Michael at Trinity College, Cambridge from 1935 to 1938, and Miles at Christ Church, Oxford.
 Both then took a commission in the British Army – Michael in the Scots Guards in 1938 and Miles in the Grenadier Guards.
 Michael joined the 3rd Battalion of the Scots Guards when it was formed in April 1944.